j-goldrath/group-project-3/README.md

 Use the deployed Heroku link above

 Upon visiting the website, you can sign up or login if you're a returning user via the dropdown button on the navbar.
+On a mobile device you can access sign up and login by clicking on the hamburger menu on the left side of the nav.

 ![login and signup pages](./assets/images/loginSignup.gif)